We Analyzed the Future Direction of STAAR Surgical Company (STAA), Here is What We Found

 Sidoti gave a rating of “Buy” to STAA, setting the target price at $58 in the report published on August 31st of the previous year.

-Volatility was left at 4.46%, however, over the last 30 days, the volatility rate increased by 5.47%, as shares surge +8.36% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +5.60% upper at present.
+Volatility was left at 5.75%, however, over the last 30 days, the volatility rate increased by 12.02%, as shares sank -2.25% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +7.21% upper at present.

 Insider Trading